lqhuang/blog/writings/2021-12-27-how-to-call-matlab-from-python.md

 Basic scalar types (int, float, string, bool, ...) are simply automatic.
 MATLAB and Python will convert the data into equivalent data types followed given rules.
 You can check detailed mapping tables [Pass Data to MATLAB from Python](https://www.mathworks.com/help/matlab/matlab_external/pass-data-to-matlab-from-python.html) and [Handle Data Returned from MATLAB to Python](https://www.mathworks.com/help/matlab/matlab_external/handle-data-returned-from-matlab-to-python.html) for these basic scalar types.

-But if you want to manipulate arrays or matrix between MATLAB and Python, you need to construct these data types by yourself[9].
+But if you want to manipulate arrays or matrix between MATLAB and Python, you need to construct these data types by yourself [^matarr2pyvar].

 > You can create MATLAB numeric arrays in a Python session by calling constructors from the matlab Python package (for example, `matlab.double`, `matlab.int32`).
 The name of the constructor indicates the MATLAB numeric type.
 >